JxJxxJxJ/Lunatic-Pages/.github/readme.md

 │       ├── <...>. lua
 │       ├── <anything-n>.lua
 │       │
-│       ├── luasnips.lua <- Here there are configurations
+│       ├── luasnips.lua   #<- Here are the configurations
-│       │                   of LuaSnips' setup as a plugin.
+│       │                  #   of LuaSnips' setup as a plugin.
 │       ├── <anything-1>.lua
 │       ├── <...>. lua
 │       └── <anything-m>.lua